HendriXML/XMLScripts-Project-AWGStepTesting/README.md

 # XMLScripts-Project-AWGStepTesting
 XMLScript project that allows measuring the steps between all input values and it’s successor of a SAG1021.

+To get this repository with all its submodules the following command might be of use

+git clone --recurse-submodules https://github.com/HendriXML/XMLScripts-Project-AWGStepTesting.git C:\AWGStepTesting

 What's needed to use this script?
 * SAG1021
 * NI VISA setup (It uses a COM interface that comes with it)